Skip to main content

 Select the Outlay function from the Terminal Cash Management menu.

-Enter the Outlay amount, then hit OK and Complete.
-The POS prompts for notes to be entered (assuming the Outlay Reason is configured to prompt for notes)
+Enter the Outlay amount, then select OK and Complete.
+The POS prompts for notes to be entered (assuming the Outlay Reason is configured to prompt for notes).

 Enter any notes then select OK.